How to Remove Limescale and Prevent It from Settling in Your Home

 The off-white hard crust you can spot around faucets and fixtures in the bathroom, at the bottom of your kettle and in other household appliances that use water, is called limescale.
-But how does it form and why?

 Well, water contains different impurities and minerals, such as calcium, magnesium and potassium.
-The term ‘hard’ is often used to describe water, which contains a higher concentration of calcium and magnesium.
-We all know that water evaporates quickly under high temperature and when this happens, the minerals are left behind.
+The term ‘hard’ is often used to describe water, which contains a higher concentration of dissolved magnesium and calcium ions.
 The chemical composition of limescale contains exactly that – calcium and magnesium carbonates.
-So, no wonder why the heating elements of most of our household appliances facilitate the buildup of these hardened mineral deposits.
-Moreover, limescale “attracts” new limescale, which sticks easily to already formed encrustations, making it even harder to get rid of them.
+We all know that water evaporates quickly under high temperature and when this happens, the minerals left behind create a layer of limescale on the affected area.
+That’s why to have and follow a checklist for deep cleaning the house once in a while is a must.

-Where Does Limescale Commonly Form and Settle?
+Where Does Limescale Build-up and Settle?

-We’ve made it clear that domestic equipment, small electrical appliances and machines, which operate with water that is heated in the process, are prone to the formation of limescale if minerals concentrations in water are high.
+We’ve clarified that domestic equipment, small electrical appliances and machines, which operate with water that is heated in the process, are prone to the formation of limescale if minerals concentrations in water are high.

 But limescale settles on a variety of other surfaces around the home, which are in daily contact with water.
 That’s right.
 Although, it may take a bit longer for the mineral deposits to build up, due to the slower process of water evaporation.

 What Are The Adverse Effects of Using Hard Water?

 If ignored over time, the hard scaly layer of calcium carbonate deposits in electrical appliances jeopardise their working efficiency to the detriment of their overall operational condition.
-This potentially results not only in a less efficient energy consumption and higher utility bills but also contributes to the decreased lifespan of household equipment and the need of repairs.
+This potentially results not only in less efficient energy consumption and higher utility bills but also contributes to the decreased lifespan of household equipment and the need for repairs.

-The slow buildup of limescale in pipework may also cause blockages in the household water system that can be costly and difficult to deal with.
+The slow build-up of limescale in pipework may also cause blockages in the household water system that can be costly and difficult to deal with.

 The consequences of hard water use on human health are proven to be innocuous.
 Moreover, some researchers claim that drinking it can be even beneficial for heart disease suffers, as well as supplementary to our diet, in terms of essential minerals daily intake.
 On the other hand, hard water may dry skin quicker, so people with sensitive skin could suffer some negative effects.